nkoerner93/GPT4-URL-Article-Summarizer/README.md

 ## Introduction

-This MERN-Stack Project uses Text URLs with RapidAPIs Chat-GPT4 Summarizer.
-The project uses the MERN Stack including TailwindCSS.
+This React Project can summarize URLs with RapidAPIs Chat-GPT4 Summarizer.
+The project uses the React 18, Redux Toolkit and NodeJS.

-Please keep in mind that the project is for showcase purposes only and the used API is on a free license, therefore the API limit could be used up.
+Please keep in mind that the project is for showcase purposes only and the used API is on a free license, therefore the API limit could be used up (50 Uses).

-The project is following the work from Adrian by JSMasteryPRO teaching the connection of Rapid API in a MERN Stack Environment.

 The project is still under development.
+The goal is to have it connected to a mongodb database that saves the summarized querys.
+If a query has already been made to a URL in the past it fetches the data from the mongoDB Database instead of using up rapidAPI call-limits.

 ## Questions?